marieblasi/wro2024-robotek/README.md

 Age: 15

 Hello!
 My name is Isa and I am from Peru.
 I love music (singing and playing the guitar), making origami, and painting.
-A fun fact about me is that
+A fun fact about me is that I sang in the National Theather wearing pijamas when I was 6.

 ## Why did we choose to participate?